gsalmon/ProofOfConcept/overview.md

 The intended purpose of this app is to demonstrate the integration of the Stripe.com API into a Laravel web site.

-This is in no way to be considered an actual production application, as it exists as a proof of concept only.
+This is in no way to be considered an actual production application, it exists as a proof of concept only.

 ##Future Development